Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/introduction.rst

 Blender provides a variety of tools for editing meshes.
-These are available through the *Mesh Tools* palette, the Mesh menu in the 3d view header, and context menus in the 3d view, as well as individual shortcut keys.
+These are available through the *Mesh Tools* palette, the Mesh menu in the 3D View header, and context menus in the 3D View, as well as individual shortcut keys.

 .. note::